 Can a tutor specify pre-requisites for a course?

 Tutors of “advanced” courses can specify the level of knowledge or experience they expect attendees to have.
-If a member joins a class but does not have the required knowledge, it is up to the tutor to tell the person that the course isn’t suitable for him or her.
+If a member joins a course but does not have the required knowledge, it is up to the tutor to tell the person that the course isn’t suitable for him or her.

 Do tutors have any say in who enrols in their courses?

+All enrolment is managed by the Enrolment Team.
 Members enrol for the duration of a course, up to one year.
 Enrolment opens in December for the following year, or during the year as new courses are added.
 Places in courses are allocated in order of enrolment time.
 No priority is given to people who have been members of a course in previous years.

 Most courses will have new attendees joining during the length of the course – either because the course was not filled at the beginning, or because people drop out and others join from the waitlist.
-The rolls are updated every time there is a change to class membership, so tutors can see who is leaving and joining by looking at the rolls.
+The rolls are updated every time there is a change to course membership, so tutors can see who is leaving and joining by looking at the rolls.

 How do the waitlists work?

-- If an enrolled member of a class has missed three classes without apology, their place will be given to someone on the waitlist, usually after contacting the member or the tutor to find out why the person isn’t attending.
+- If an enrolled member of a course has missed three classes without apology, their place will be given to someone on the waitlist, usually after contacting the member or the tutor to find out why the person isn’t attending.

 - Places are held for anyone who misses classes because of illness.